MarkKneblik/LASSO-Regression-Implementation/README.md

 * Do note that when we ran the script, when a plot pops up after a test, the script pauses until you exit out of the plot window, so make sure you exit the pop-up after looking at/saving the plot.
 This script takes a while to run, but there will be updates on its status within the console, so you can be assured it is running.

+***Design***

+The design of this project is simple.
+We created a script with functions to implement the update rule, gradient descent, prediction, and evaluation of MSE.
+These are implemented at the top of the script.
+After these functions are implemented, data is cleaned.
+Following this section, tests are performed using the functions designed above.
+We intended to keep this simple and not overcomplicate the process by creating classes etc.